klarna/react-native-klarna-inapp-sdk/README.md

 This library wraps Klarna Mobile SDK and exposes its functionality as React Native components.
 It currently has the following components:
-- `KlarnaPaymentView` to integrate Klarna Payments,
+- `KlarnaPaymentView` to integrate Klarna Payments
-- `KlarnaStandaloneWebView` to integrate Klarna Standalone WebView.
+- `KlarnaStandaloneWebView` to integrate Klarna Standalone WebView
+- `KlarnaCheckoutView` to integrate Klarna Checkout

 This repository also includes a test application that you can use to see how it works.